Europe-U.S. data transfer deal used by many firms ruled invalid

 The court case stemmed from a complaint by Austrian law student Max Schrems, who challenged Facebook's transfers of European users' data to its American servers because of the risk of U.S. snooping, in light of Snowden's revelations in 2013.

-The European Commission separately demanded a review of Safe Harbour to ensure that U.S. authorities' access to Europeans' data would be proportionate and limited to what is absolutely necessary.
+The European Commission separately demanded a review of Safe Harbor to ensure that U.S. authorities' access to Europeans' data would be proportionate and limited to what is absolutely necessary.

-Washington and Brussels have been in talks for two years to strengthen Safe Harbour in a way that could allay Europe's privacy concerns, and Tuesday's judgement heaps pressure on the Commission to accelerate the talks.
+Washington and Brussels have been in talks for two years to strengthen Safe Harbor in a way that could allay Europe's privacy concerns, and Tuesday's judgment heaps pressure on the Commission to accelerate the talks.

-"The Court put pretty high standards on a new Safe Harbour," Kuschewsky said.
+"The Court put pretty high standards on a new Safe Harbor," Kuschewsky said.

 "The judgment makes it clear that U.S. businesses cannot simply aid U.S. espionage efforts in violation of European fundamental rights," said 28-year-old Schrems.